Carlos-Augusto/cat/README.md

 ![CI with Maven](https://github.com/Carlos-Augusto/cat/workflows/CI%20with%20Maven/badge.svg)

+Catalina allows you to interact with the core features of the Ubirch Trust Platform (Cloud).
+You are able to send micro-certificates from different sources, files, user input, fixed strings.
+You can verify the micro-certificates after sending, which guaranties that your timestamp is now immutable and trust-enabled.

 ## General Description

 ![Commands](images/commandsWithDesc.png)

-With this tool, you can interact with the core features of the _Ubirch Trust Platform_ (Cloud).
-You are able to send micro-certificates from different sources, files, user input, fixed strings.
-You can verify the micro-certificates after sending, which guaranties that your timestamp is now immutable and trust-enabled.

 This is a tool that allows to use the _Ubirch Trust Service_.
 This tool is a command line.
 Its features are: